Edit

 Note

-If you used attemptFastPath in the previous preview, that approach is now replaced with retrievalReasoningEffort set to minimal.
+If you used attemptFastPath in the previous preview, that approach is now replaced by retrievalReasoningEffort set to minimal.